-NOTE Terminology to Remember: When this book asks you to select an option from the pull-down menu, you will see the notation $Menu \geq Option$.
-For cascading menus, the notation will be $Menu \geq Option \geq Option$; the second $\geq Option$ is in a cascading menu.
+Terminology to Remember: Cascading Menu

+When this book asks you to select an option from the pull-down menu, you will see the notation Menu \rightarrow Option.
+For cascading menus, the notation will be Menu \rightarrow Option \rightarrow Option; the second \rightarrow Option is in a cascading menu.
 In either case, the selected menu option issues a command that performs the function being discussed.
 As mentioned earlier, the actual command name appears in the status bar when you point to a menu option or toolbar tool.